ECE444-2021Fall/project1-education-pathways-group-11-sigmalab/README.md

 ### Useful Script
 * To run a single service: `docker-compose run --service-ports {service_name; ex: frontend} {command; ex: npm start}`
 * To restart a service: `docker-compose restart {service_name; ex: edu_pathways}`
+* To get into the container `docker exec -it frontend bash`

 <p align="right">(<a href="#top">back to top</a>)</p>